Reena Roy: Debut and breakthrough (1970–76)

-Roy's career-turning point came in 1976, when she featured as the title role in Rajkumar Kohli's thriller Nagin, which featured an ensemble cast including Sunil Dutt, Jeetendra, Rekha and Mumtaz.
-She avenges the death of her lover by ruthlessly murdering five leading male-stars.
-The film became a huge hit.
-Also appreciated by critics, Nagin became the highest-grossing production of the year.
-Analysing the film, writer Meheli Sen commented, "Reena Roy as the nagin is unabashed in her sexuality; [...] she embodies a kind of feral sexuality that remains remarkable in its directness."
-Roy also received a nomination for Filmfare Award for Best Actress at the 24th Filmfare Awards.
-Box Office India published that Roy established herself as a leading actress of Bollywood with the success of Kalicharan and Nagin..
-In a mixed review, The Illustrated Weekly of India lamented that Roy was used in the film for aesthetic purposes, but the film emerged as a major commercial success, turning Roy as well as Sinha into Bollywood stars.
+The following family drama Udhar Ka Sindur, opposite Jeetendra, was also well received.
+Her career was cemented by Rajkumar Kohli's thriller Nagin, in which she played the title role alongside an ensemble that included Sunil Dutt, Jeetendra, Rekha and Mumtaz; the film was both a commercial hit and a critical success.
+Analyzing the film, writer Meheli Sen commented, "Reena Roy as the Nagin is unabashed in her sexuality; [...] she embodies a kind of feral sexuality that remains remarkable in its directness."
+Roy earned her first Filmfare Award for Best Actress nomination at the 24th Filmfare Awards.
+Box Office India published that she has established herself as one of Hindi cinema's leading actresses between Kalicharan and Nagin.